West London Sharks

 West London Sharks RLFC was a rugby league team based in Chiswick, London.
-West London Sharks are now playing at Chiswick RFU, Dukes Meadow, in Chiswick under the name of South West London Chargers.
-They compete in the South Premier Division of the Rugby League Conference.
-The club runs an additional social side in the London League competition and a women's team playing in the Women's South competition.
+They competed in the South Premier Division of the Rugby League Conference.
+The club ran an additional social side in the London League competition and a women's team playing in the Women's South competition.

 West London Sharks merged with South London Storm to form South West London Chargers in 2013.